arielsalminen/responsive-nav.js/README.md

 It's possible to run the test suite on multiple devices with Karma.

-The Karma server can be started with grunt karma and multiple browsers should then point to the machine running the server on port 9876 (e.g. http://localhost:9876).
-Once the browsers are connected, the test suite can be run with grunt karma:all:run.
+The Karma server can be started with `grunt karma` and multiple browsers should then point to the machine running the server on port 9876 (e.g. http://localhost:9876).
+Once the browsers are connected, the test suite can be run with `grunt karma:all:run`.

 An easier way to test on multiple devices as part of the development cycle is to use karma with the watch task.
-Running grunt karma watch will automatically start the Karma server in the background and will run the tests automatically every time a file changes, on every connected device.
+Running `grunt karma watch` will automatically start the Karma server in the background and will run the tests automatically every time a file changes, on every connected device.

 # Special thanks